-FOREDUNE, CONDITIONALLY STABLE

-An active foredune that has ceased growing in height and that has become conditionally stable with regard to wind erosion.
+FOREDUNE, CONDITIONALLY STABLE An active foredune that has ceased growing in height and that has become conditionally stable with regard to wind erosion.

-FOREDUNE.
-A conditionally stable foredune that has become wind stabilized by OLDER diverse vegetation and soil development.
+FOREDUNE, OLDER A conditionally stable foredune that has become wind stabilized by diverse vegetation and soil development.

+FOREST LANDS

-FOREST LANDS See definition of commercial forest lands and uses in the Oregon Forest or owners of the property for which the parking spaces contained in or on said garage are required by this Title and are not open for use by the general public.
+See definition of commercial forest lands and uses in the Oregon Forest Practices Act and the Forest Lands Goal.

+GARAGE, PRIVATE A publicly or privately owned structure having one or more tiers of height, used for the parking of automobiles for the tenants, employees or owners of the property for which the parking spaces contained in or on said garage are required by this Title and are not open for use by the general public.